August 22, 2013

 Rob Pratt TRIBUTE FLY

 Sky Pirates, Event Directors 12:30 Field A

-Following a tradition that was begun last year, a tribute will be held annually to recognize the contributions of kite makers thta have had an impact in the Northwest.
-Each year a kite maker will be chosen to receive this recognition.
+Following in our tradition, a tribute fly is held annually to recognize the contributions of kite makers that have had an impact in the Northwest.
+Each year a kite maker is chosen to receive this recognition.
 Filling the flying field with kites, banners or wind art that this person has created or inspired in kite making classes pays tribute to the kite maker being recognized.

 This year we are pleased to honor Rob Pratt.
 Many of you know Rob as the maker of beautiful kites using quilt block patterns.